Monitors deliver scathing verdict on Turkish referendum

 - The involvement of Erdogan and other national and local public figures in the "yes" campaign led to a "restrictive" and "imbalanced" campaign framework, she said.

-- The decision on referendum day to allow unstamped ballots "significantly changed the ballot validity criteria, undermining an important safeguard and contradicting the law."
+- The decision on the day of the vote to allow unstamped ballots "significantly changed the ballot validity criteria, undermining an important safeguard and contradicting the law."

 Erdogan praises capital punishment

 Erdogan showed no signs of being cowed by the narrow margin of victory.
 In a rousing speech to supporters in Ankara, he hailed the result and attacked his Western critics.
-The vote demonstrated that Turkish people had said "Yes to a single nation.
-Yes to a single flag...Yes to a single state," he said.
+The vote, he said, demonstrated that Turkish people had said, "Yes to a single nation.
+Yes to a single flag...Yes to a single state."

+Erdogan, speaking in Ankara on Monday, served up blunt words for the international election monitors.

+"There is an organization named OSCE in Europe.
+Now they are preparing a report in their own way, saying that such and such happened in Turkish elections," he said.

 He reiterated his desire to restore the death penalty as crowds chanted: "We want capital punishment."